LockBit: LockBit-NG-Dev (LockBit 4?)

 When the LockBit server was closed down by law enforcement in February 2024, it was found that a new version, LockBit-NG-Dev, probably to be released as LockBit 4.0, had been under advanced development; Trend Micro published a detailed report on it.

 In December 2024, LockBit announced version 4.0 of its ransomware, set for release in February 2025.
 The group expanded its dark web infrastructure and shared samples with researchers.
 The launch followed a major law enforcement takedown that disrupted its operations earlier that year.

 In its 2024 Internet Crime Report, the FBI identified LockBit as the most reported ransomware targeting U.S. critical infrastructure.
 Cisco Talos likewise ranked LockBit as the top ransomware group by volume, responsible for 16 percent of attacks.
 Researchers linked its continued activity to the leaked LockBit builder and noted that disruption of the group may have boosted rival operations like Akira and RansomHub.

-Lockbit 5.0 Release

-In September 2025, Lockbit group Chat messages on the hacker forum RAMP announced the release of LockBit 5.0.

-The $$$ dollar-sign account, believed to be the admin of both Global and Eldorado ransomware groups, liked the post.

-LockBit 5.0 marks the latest step in the group’s evolution.
-The malware is described as more modular, with faster encryption and improved methods to bypass defenses.
-The affiliate program has also been refreshed, offering cybercriminal partners new incentives to join.
-If the update delivers on these claims, LockBit could quickly regain traction and increase its activity across the ransomware ecosystem.

-The new LockBit 5.0 portal mirrors the group’s earlier infrastructure.
-Visitors see a queue system, routing messages, and cryptocurrency logos like Monero, Bitcoin, and Zcash.
-These details show continuity with past versions and suggest that whoever is behind the site wants to project legitimacy.

-Still, the evidence can be read in different ways.
-It may point to a genuine revival led by core members who survived Operation Cronos and are trying to rebuild their affiliate base.
-It could also be a trap created by law enforcement or researchers to observe activity and lure in affiliates.
-Another possibility is opportunists reusing the LockBit name to quickly gain authority in underground markets.